neb-b/daisy/README.md

 maybe

-- [ ] reply to specific note
-- [ ] fetch profiles/reactions in threads
 - [ ] don't fetch profiles to new notes if they have already been fetched
 - [ ] speed improvements
 - [ ] general relay management